logancyang/loss-landscape-anim/README.md

 ## 2. Why PCA?

-The optimization path almost always fall into a low-dimensional space <sup>[[1]](#reference)</sup>.
-For visualizing the most movement, PCA is the best approach because it effectively finds the top directions the optimizer moved in.

-If you set 2 random directions, the optimizer's path may look like random walk.
+To create a 2D visualization, the first thing to do is to pick the 2 directions that define the plane.
+In the paper [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/abs/1712.09913v3), the authors argued why 2 random directions don't work and why PCA is much better.
+In summary,

+1) 2 random vectors in high dimensional space have a high probability of being orthogonal, and they can hardly capture any variation for the optimization path.
+The path’s projection onto the plane spanned by the 2 vectors will just look like random walk.

+2) If we pick one direction to be the vector pointing from the initial parameters to the final trained parameters, and another direction at random, the visualization will look like a straight line because the second direction doesn’t capture much variance compared to the first.

+3) If we use principal component analysis (PCA) on the optimization path and get the top 2 components, we can visualize the loss over the 2 orthogonal directions with the most variance.

+For showing *the most motion in 2D*, PCA is preferred.
+If you need a quick recap on PCA, here's a [minimal example](https://towardsdatascience.com/a-3-minute-review-of-pca-compression-and-recovery-38bb510a8637?sk=028aee2c8b0f3cf8b0207563a3ff907d) you can go over under 3 minutes.

 ## 3. Random and Custom Directions

-You can also set 2 fixed directions, either generated at random or handpicked.
+Although PCA is a good approach for picking the directions, if you need more control, the code also allows you to set any 2 fixed directions, either generated at random or handpicked.

 For 2 random directions, set `reduction_method` to `"random"`, e.g.